A stochastic smoothing framework for nonconvex-nonconcave minEmax problems with applications to Wasserstein distributionally robust optimization: Introduction

-If the right limit in \eqref{eq:dsta} exists, we say $h$ is directional differentiable at $\bar{\vy} $ along the direction $\vd$.
-It is known that if $h$ is piecewise differentiable and Lipschitz continuous, then it is directional differentiable \cite{mifflin}.
+If $h^{\prime}\left(\bar{\vy} ; \vd\right)$ is well-defined for any unit vector $\vd$, we say $h$ is directionally differentiable at $\bar{\vy} $.
+It is known that if $h$ is piecewise differentiable and Lipschitz continuous, then it is directionally differentiable \citep{mifflin,cui2021modern}.
+Denote $h^{\circ}(\bar{ \vy} ; \vd)$ as the \textit{generalized directional derivative} at $\bar{\vy}$ along the direction~$\vd$~\citep{clarke1990optimization}, by